cuberiser/python-commandmaker/README.md

 and thus requires it.

-You can install it by doing `pip install python-commandmaker` Make sure you have git installed on your system before this.
-You can submit pull requests to improve any code as the project is completely open source
+You can install it by doing `pip install python-commandmaker` You can submit pull requests to improve any code as the project is completely open source